Credit card: Grace period

-A credit card's grace period is the time the cardholder has to pay the balance before interest is assessed on the outstanding balance.
-Grace periods may vary but usually range from 20 to 55 days depending on the type of credit card and the issuing bank.
+A credit card's grace period is the time a cardholder has to pay their balance before interest is assessed on the outstanding balance.
+Grace periods may vary, but they usually range from 20 to 55 days, depending on the type of credit card and the issuing bank.
 Some policies allow for reinstatement after certain conditions are met.
-Usually, if a cardholder is late paying the balance, finance charges will be calculated and the grace period does not apply.
-Finance charges incurred depend on the grace period and balance; with most credit cards there is no grace period if there is any outstanding balance from the previous billing cycle or statement (i.e. interest is applied on both the previous balance and new transactions).
-However, there are some credit cards that will only apply finance charges on the previous or old balance, excluding new transactions.
+Usually, if a cardholder is late in paying the balance, finance charges will be calculated, and the grace period does not apply.
+Finance charges incurred depend on the grace period and the balance; with most credit cards, there is no grace period if there is any outstanding balance from the previous billing cycle or statement (i.e., interest is applied on both the previous balance and new transactions).
+However, some credit cards will only apply finance charges to the previous or old balance, excluding new transactions.